lajmo/mano-simple-computer-simulator/README.md

 to run a program specify the file path within the dataInit() and loadProgram() functions inside main.py

-the programs should be written as address, instruction pairs with the address being 3 characters long and the instruction being 4 characters long data is also written int this same format make sure no addresses overlap in the 2 files
+the programs should be written as address, instruction pairs with the address being 3 characters long and the instruction being 4 characters long

+data is also written in this same format

+make sure no addresses overlap in the 2 files